mmarci96/film-media-hub/README.md

 ![GitHub license](https://img.shields.io/github/license/mmarci96/film-media-hub?style=for-the-badge)

 ## Overview
+The Film Hub webapp let users browse, filter and search for movies or tv series, as well as saving them for later into their favorites.
 I wanted to racreate my first visually pleasant webapp during my coding jorney with using React with the HeroUI library and using outside API-s to get data as well as using an Express server with MongoDB to save and store users preferences.
 Browse, search and find movies or TV series.
 Save favorites, get data about them, find and compare streaming services.